 - An individual user can review the case, but will not be able to collaborate with others.
 To allow multiple members to review together, create a standing or ad-hoc committee.

-7.1.
-Click the edit pencil to the right of the step
+5.1.
+Click "Edit" to the right of the step you created

-If checked, the manager of the committee, or the individual reviewer can move the case forward or backward in the workflow of case review steps.
+Check or uncheck the box to allow the committee to move the case.
+If checked, the Committee Manager of that committee can move the case forward or backward in the workflow of case review steps.

-When editing the step, you can also "Manage Administrators" who will have access to the case at this step.
+When editing the step details, you can also manage Administrators" who will have access to the case at this step.

 If editing a standing committee, you can also recuse committee members.